 Do they clam up when you ask certain questions?
 Do they cleverly sidestep your original question and never really answer?
 Do you feel you know nothing about them when they know everything about you?
 These are all red flags.
 Getting to know a person is a give and take situation; however, if you feel like you are the only one always sharing and they seem sneaky when it comes to giving information about themselves, consider it a red flag.

-Of course, not everyone you meet is out to scam you; in fact the person you’re dating could also be harboring similar fears as you’re.
+Of course, not everyone you meet is out to scam you; in fact, the person you’re dating could also be harboring similar fears as your.
 We’ve all come across perfectly happy couples who did meet online.
 The intention of the above tips is not to make you paranoid or extremely guarded; rather, it’s to keep you safe at all times.